NgTuanHung051103/docs/hungnt/UC_LP01_View_Learning_Paths.md

 ## Use Case Details

 ### Primary Actors
-Admin
+Teacher

 ### Secondary Actors
 None

 ### Trigger
-The Admin clicks on the "Learning Paths" option in the management section.
+The Teacher clicks on the "Learning Paths" option in the management section.

 ### Description
-As an Admin, I want to view a list of available learning paths, so that I can efficiently browse, search, filter, and manage learning paths in the system.
+As an Teacher, I want to view a list of available learning paths, so that I can efficiently browse, search, filter, and manage learning paths in the system.

 ### Preconditions
-- The user must use an Admin account to log into the system.
+- The user must use an Teacher account to log into the system.
 - The system must have learning paths data available.

 ### Postconditions
-- The Admin can perform search, filter, and sort operations on the learning paths list.
+- The Teacher can perform search, filter, and sort operations on the learning paths list.
-- The Admin can open the "Create new" dialog to create a new learning path or open the "Edit" dialog to edit the selected learning path.
+- The Teacher can open the "Create new" dialog to create a new learning path or open the "Edit" dialog to edit the selected learning path.
-- The Admin can edit items in each learning path.
+- The Teacher can edit items in each learning path.

 ### Normal Sequence/Flow

-1. **The Admin clicks the Learning Paths management section.**
+1. **The Teacher clicks the Learning Paths management section.**
 2. **The system shows a table of learning paths with the following information in each column:**
    - Image (thumbnail)
    - Name